How a Fight Over Star Wars Download Codes Could Reshape Copyright Law - Slashdot

 They need to chill out and stop trying to stop people every time they find a way to do things that they did not anticipate when there isn't even a harmed party.

-Well Fuck Me Up The Ass (Score:2, Informative)
+Well Fuck Me Up The Ass (Score:3, Informative)

 Copyright misuse has such sweeping legal implications that an appeals court will be reluctant to apply it to a common movie industry practice.